These are some of the categories a lender will assess when considering your personal loan application.

-Your credit score and history can signal to lenders that you’re a reliable borrower.
+A positive credit score can signal to lenders that you’re a reliable borrower.
 Lenders want to know that you can repay a loan and make on-time monthly payments.
-A history of on-time debt payments – such as for credit cards and student loans – can demonstrate that you’re a responsible borrower.
+A history of well-managed debt– such as credit cards and student loans – can demonstrate that you’re a responsible borrower.

-If approved, the interest rate you receive can also depend on your creditworthiness.
+If approved, the interest rate you receive can also depend on your credit score.
 A higher credit score can mean you’re more likely to get a lower interest rate.

 Debt-to-income ratio